Skip to Content

 This is because the resin-producing trees fell at some point in time, and the resin-coated logs were carried away by rivers or tides to deltas or coastal regions.
 Many of these logs were buried in oxygen-free sedimentary deposits.

-Since trees produce resin to cover gashes from chewing insects, you may find insects trapped in amber as well.
+Since trees produce resin to cover gashes from chewing insects, you may also find insects trapped in amber.
 Amber comes in many colors, such as orange, yellow, or blue.
 Here are some common environments where you may find amber:

 Beaches, creeks, banks, river beds, and streams

-Marl and sand pits, along with gravel, are also excellent places to search for amber.
+Marl and sand pits and gravel are also excellent places to search for amber.
 In New Jersey, for example, there are many areas where explorers can try out their luck to find amber in these environments.
 Sands and gravels near rivers are often great places to search for amber as well.

 TIP: Amber fakes are very diverse.
 Real amber is an organic gemstone, so there is another way to spot amber fakes.
 Find out more in the article below: